-Less expected cities, such as Sapporo, Japan (which fell into the mix because Munich is its sister city) and Quebec City, Canada, now host holiday markets, turning sections of their cities into winter wonderlands you’d have to see to believe.
+Less expected cities, such as Sapporo, Japan (which fell into the mix because Munich is its sister city), and Québec City, Canada, host holiday markets as well, turning sections of their cities into winter wonderlands you’d have to see to believe.
 In the United States cities such as New York, Chicago, and Philadelphia have introduced traditional artisanal Christmas markets, some of which are outdoor pop-ups while others invoke the ritual of incorporating a Christkind into an established market program, à la Nuremberg, Germany’s original market.

 What is a Christkind, you ask?
 While it literally translates to "Christ child," the Christkind is an angelic woman with long, flowing blond locks, a gilded crown, and a robe of white and gold who is responsible for reciting the customary prologue to commence the festivities.
 At some markets, you’ll find the Christkind schmoozing with guests, spreading holiday cheer, and even reading Christmas stories to children.

 If you find yourself in any of these cities during the holiday season, make it a point to explore the Christmas market to see the lights, trees, and tinsel, to smell the pine and spiced wine, and to gawk at the gorgeous pieces of art and antiques on display and for sale.
 You’ll be able to score eclectic gifts for everyone on your list, and no matter how Grinch-like you may naturally be, if you celebrated Christmas growing up you’re pretty much guaranteed a (momentary at least) flashback to your former, childlike self (if not a full-on regression to a stuttering, awestruck tyke at the sight of Santa Claus sitting in his cushy red chair).

 Think of this slideshow as your passport to the markets around the world, or those nearest to where you are — these amazing venues are sure to get you into the holiday spirit!